JRJurman/automated-ticket-printer/README.md

 ## Contributing
 If you would like to contribute to this project, feel free to fork this repository and make a Pull-Request.
 PRs should include new tests and documentation updates.
+Commits should be semi-formal.
+While the PR's description will be review first-and-foremost, commits should have a present-tense single line that details what will be added.